gnewton/filago/README.md

 Usage of ./filago:
   -d uint
+    	Time granularity for checking files, in milliseconds (default 100) -j	Output json (complete json per line)
+  -l	Turn on hostname lookup (default is a "-"
-    	Time granularity for checking files, in milliseconds (default 100) -r	Show only real files, i.e. no pipes, sockets, etc.
+  -r	Show only real files, i.e. no pipes, sockets, etc.
 $
 ```